Open-Attestation/documentation-website/docs/transferable-section/token-registry.md

 open-attestation deploy token-registry "My Token Registry" MTR -n sepolia -f key.txt
 ```

-This will deploy the token registry on the `sepolia` network.
+This will deploy the token registry on the `Sepolia` network.

 When the deployment is successful, the response looks like the following: